datatyper/learn-git/Useful Git Commands.md

 ```
 git --version
 ```
 and see if you get a response.
-Otherwise, download it [here](https://git-scm.com/downloads)
+Otherwise, download it at [git-scm.com/downloads](https://git-scm.com/downloads)

 ## Starting your Project
 First create a folder for your project.
 Move into it and initialize.